j6s/phparch/README.md

 ## Defining an architecture

-PHPArch also contains a fluent API that allows you to define a component based Architecture which is then validated.
+PHPArch also contains a fluent API that allows you to define a component based architecture which is then validated.
 The API is based on components which are identified by one or more namespaces instead of Layers or 'Onion Peels' because it is the simplest way to communicate any architecture - no matter what the implementation details of it are.